Category Archives: Advising

 Continue reading

-ANOTHER post about what’s WRONG with The Lean Startup
+What’s wrong with The Lean Startup

 The Lean Startup, by Eric Ries, was first published in 2011 and has since become the bible for startup entrepreneurs around the world.
 More recently, the approach outlined in The Lean Startup has received criticism, but is that fair?
 In this post I argue that it is not, because that is all it is, an approach, albeit a very good one.